anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   in UC2 as voucher-request was enhanced with additional leaf.

-* Included open issues in YANG model in UC2 regarding assertion value agent-proximity and csr encapsulation using SZTP sub module).
+* Included open issues in YANG model in UC2 regarding assertion value agent-proximity and CSR encapsulation using SZTP sub module).

 From IETF draft 01 -> IETF draft 02: